MCM Comic Con London: Cosplay

 Ticket holders are allowed, and in many cases encouraged, to take part in cosplay.
 Cosplaying has become one of the most popular parts of the show.
-This can be to show off the costumer's latest work, to show devotion to their favourite characters or engage in role-play with other cosplayers in the same series, as well as to meet new people with mutual interests.
-The show also hosts the EuroCosplay championships which take place every October with one of the UK qualifying entries being decided at the May event.
+This can be to show off the costumer's latest work, to show devotion to their favourite characters or fandoms, or engage in role-play with other cosplayers in the same series, as well as to meet new people with mutual interests.
+The show also hosts the EuroCosplay championships, which take place every October with one of the UK qualifying entries being decided at the May event.

 Comic Village

 Comic Village was an area of the show that was co-ordinated by Gary "Wheels" Howe, a member of the MCM Expo Group.
-This area had approximately 200 tables, where amateur as well as professional artists, writers and publishers sold their comics as well as prints.
-It also had a signing area where big names in the comic industry come and meet the members of the public.
-Previous guests include Gail Simone, Kevin Eastman, Frazer Irving and Antony Johnston.
+This area had approximately 200 tables, where amateur as well as professional artists, writers and publishers sold their comics, as well as prints.
+It also had a signing area where big names in the comic industry meet and sign items for members of the public.
+Previous guests have included Gail Simone, Kevin Eastman, Frazer Irving and Antony Johnston.

 MCM Fringe Festival

-In 2010, MCM Fringe Festival was re-vamped and given a new logo.
+In 2010, the MCM Fringe Festival was revamped and given a new logo.
 The main purpose of Fringe is to allow cosplayers to organise photoshoots, meet-ups, picnics and get-togethers.
 Organisers are more easily able to create their own event within the Expo and broadcast it.
 At the same time, the rest of the Expo attenders can search the website and decide to go to it.
-Photoshoots will be more successful and likely to attract more people from the same anime or game to take part.
+Photoshoots will be more successful and likely to attract more people from the same fandom to take part.
 Previous events have included picnics, dances and video gaming tournaments.